rucev/LearningProjects/README.md

 Create a basic application that shows the expenses, income and total of various transactions.
 These transactions can be added, deleted and the data saved in the browser local storage.

+### Calculator:

+A single program that collects numbers using the prompt() method; the user will be able to visualize by console the addition, subtraction, multiplication and division between all numbers with 3 decimal places at most.
+If the user enters a single number, its square root is displayed.

 ## HTML / CSS

 ### First-Steps Exercises